 4. Talk with all decision-makers

 If you talk with one owner and they haven’t talked with their spouse or partner yet, it’s easy not to pick up your call and avoid the subject.
-When making your appointment, be sure all decision-makers will be there so you can answer everyone’s questions.
+When making your appointment, be sure all decision-makers will be there, so you can answer everyone’s questions.

 5. Explain how you get paid

 If a buyer or seller thinks they cannot afford your services, they may find it easier to avoid your call than to tell you that to your face.
-Once you explain you are only paid from proceeds after a successful transaction, you can take this off the table.
+Once you explain you are only paid after a successful transaction, you can take this off the table.

 6. Address the elephant in the room in advance